 Hint.
-In order to test your scenario you might want to consider a simple implementation of insert first.
+In order to test your scenario you might want to consider a simple implementation of insert first - for example one that sees whether Floor is already in the Stoplist and appends it to the end if it is not.
+This is clearly suboptimal but relatively easy to implement.